 Cebuanos are Austronasian-speaking peoples that settled in the Filipino province of Cebu, between the 10th and 16th Centuries.
 They can also be found in Leyte, Negros Oriental and Negros Occidental provinces.
 Prior to Spanish colonization, Cebuanos were mostly involved in fishing, but today they are also involved in manufacturing, crafts, as well as other forms of food production.
 Cebuanos also held various Indigenous beliefs but most are now Christians due to Colonization.
 Regarding culture, Cebuanos are very artistic.
 They are involved in dancing, singing, painting and other forms of crafts.
 They also hold several beliefs regarding birth, death, and marriage, and place emphases on respect, humility and honesty.

 These are Austronesian language speakers who are a subdivision of the Visaya ethnic group.
 They are mainly found in the Western Visaya region.
 Some of their economic activities include rice and sugarcane farming, fishing, and textile production.
 The Hiligaynons believe that every deed comes with reward or punishment as the case may be.
-They have a very rich culture which includes very significant festivals,.
+They have a very rich culture which includes very significant festivals.
 One of these is Dinagyang, which is a celebration of the baby Jesus in the form of a statue.
-They are also involved in trade activities with countries such as China.
-Hiligaynons are known as very friendly people.

 Bikolanos are descendants of Southern Chinese immigrants.
 They mainly occupy the Southern peninsula of Luzon.
 Agriculture is the mainstay of the Bikolano economy, especially in such crops as banana, coconut, rice and corn.
 Co-operation among family members is highly emphasized in various aspects, including providing financial support to one's family.
 They are generally conservative in nature, while laying emphasis on education.
 Bikolanos have a host of cultural festivals, the most grand being the "Our Lady of Penafrancia" festival.
 This festival involves the celebration of the statue of the Virgin Mary, mother of Jesus.